icann/rfc-annotations/README.md

 The primary intended audiences of this tool and the associated annotations are security researchers, DNS software developers, and DNS protocol developers.

-You can see the output of the tool for the DNS RFCs [here] (https://rfc-annotations.research.icann.org/).
+You can see the output of the tool for the DNS RFCs [here](https://rfc-annotations.research.icann.org/).
 You can also clone this repo and build the tool on a local system.

 Although the automatically generated annotations will be useful to the intended audiences,